 How to Shop For a Scuba Certification Course

 I am constantly being asked about scuba diving courses.
 The question most often being asked is how much does it cost and how quick can it happen.
+The second question to come up is some form of inquire about a specific training agency.
 How do you shop for a scuba course?
 There is no consumer report evaluation on scuba diving certification.
 You must rely on information you get from your local scuba shop and the instructor who teaches the course.
 Hopefully, the information you receive for a prospective scuba certification course will be from someone with a high standard that cares about your safety, and is concerned about your interest in the sport.
 This article suggests that instructor experience, cost, duration and content, provides a guideline for shopping for a scuba certification course.
 Remember, if it sounds like a sales pitch, it probably is.

 There are a number of components that determine how much it cost to become a certified diver.
 Some courses combine the costs and some courses itemize for the different components of the course.
 You generally pay for what you get and beware of hidden costs.
 Basically you can expect some form of the following: